Website Development Team Structure: Roles and Processes You Need to Know About

 While some companies provide its customers with the full circle of specialists they may need for the project, others do not.
 That's especially true for young and narrowly focused firms.

-So, every company may have its own spectrum of services and the number of web development team members can vary.
+So, every custom web development company may have its own spectrum of services and the number of web development team members can vary.
 For instance, at Cleveroad (and most other companies) a typical web development team looks like this:

 - Requirement analyst